Koeng101/seqhash/README.md

 # Python Seqhash
-This repo holds the simple seqhash algorith implemented in python.
-Built for integration in different applications.
+This repo holds the official seqhash algorithm implemented in Python.